OpenRA/OpenRA/README.md

 ## Mapping

 * We offer a [Mapping](https://github.com/OpenRA/OpenRA/wiki/Mapping) Tutorial as you can change gameplay drastically with custom rules.
-* For scripted mission have a look at the [Lua API](https://docs.openra.net/en/release/lua/).
+* For scripted missions have a look at the [Lua API](https://docs.openra.net/en/release/lua/).
 * If you want to share your maps with the community, upload them at the [OpenRA Resource Center](https://resource.openra.net).

 ## Modding